This post may contain affiliate links. Please read my disclosure policy.

 Another easy method for decorating pies is to use cookie cutters to create a themed design.
 Stars are great for patriotic holidays, leaves and pumpkin cut outs for fall, and snowflakes for winter.

-I especially love this method when decorating fruit pies.
 The juices bubble up in between the cutouts adding color and appeal.
 Check out this easy recipe for Nectarine Blueberry Pie complete with a how-to video.

-Our Peach Raspberry Pie features a beautiful lattice crust.
-We shared a how-to video to see how easy it is to weave the design.
-Make the strips of dough as thick or thin as you want for the desired appearance.
-Pies don’t have to be perfect to turn out great.
+Make the strips of dough as thick or thin as you want for the desired appearance. ย Pies don’t have to be perfect to turn out great.
 Each one is unique and different but always delicious!

-Best Tips for Making Perfect Pie Crust:
+Tips for Making Perfect Pie Crust

 - When measuring the flour, spoon it gently into a measuring cup and level off the top using the back of a table knife.
 If you scoop out the flour using the measuring cup, it will be packed and you’ll end up with too much flour, making the dough crumbly.